dhivyadharshini2006/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Program:
 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by:
-RegisterNumber:
 Developed by: Dhivya Dharshini B
 RegisterNumber: 212223240031
 import numpy as np